 Most data analysis still happens the hard way.
 You open a spreadsheet with thousands of rows, write formulas manually, build pivot tables from scratch, and spend hours cleaning messy data before you can even start looking for patterns.

-AI tools for data analysis can now handle much of that work for you, often directly inside Excel or Google Sheets.
+AI tools for data analysis can now handle much of that work for you — this is what AI in Excel and Google Sheets actually looks like in 2026 — often directly inside your spreadsheet.

 The challenge is choosing the right one.
 Some tools work natively inside your spreadsheet as add-ins.
 Others are built into BI platforms like Power BI, Looker Studio, or Tableau.
 A few are standalone apps where you upload a file and ask questions in plain language.